-North Korea bought black market rocket engines, study says
+US intel official: North Korea not reliant on imported missile engines

+"We have intelligence to suggest that North Korea is not reliant on imports of engines -- instead, we judge they have the ability to produce the engines themselves," the official told CNN on Tuesday in response to new analysis from the International Institute for Strategic Studies that was first reported by The New York Times on Monday.

-Pyongyang's mysteriously rapid development of an intercontinental ballistic missile -- particularly after a string of failed intermediate-range flight tests in 2016 -- has exceeded the expectations of US intelligence agencies, and evidence outlined in the global security think tank's analysis suggests North Korea might be buying advanced propulsion technology for their Hwasong-14 and Hwasong-12 rockets from Russian or Ukrainian black markets.
+Pyongyang's mysteriously rapid development of an intercontinental ballistic missile -- particularly after a string of failed intermediate-range flight tests in 2016 -- has exceeded the expectations of US intelligence agencies, and evidence outlined in the global security think tank's analysis suggested North Korea might be buying advanced propulsion technology for their Hwasong-14 and Hwasong-12 rockets from Russian or Ukrainian black markets.

 "It appears that they have sourced an engine from a foreign entity, and they have successfully incorporated that engine into some missile bodies and have successfully tested both an intermediate range and an intercontinental range missile, in May and July," Michael Elleman, a missile expert and author of the study, told CNN on Monday.

-Elleman's analysis -- which was first reported by The New York Times -- indicates that the modified high-performance liquid-propellant engine used during successful launches of intermediate and intercontinental range missiles in recent months is based on technology developed by the Soviet Union.
+Elleman's analysis indicated that the modified high-performance liquid-propellant engine used during successful launches of intermediate and intercontinental range missiles in recent months is based on technology developed by the Soviet Union.

 "It could be a source in Ukraine," Elleman said.
 "It could also be from Russian entities; these engines are known to be stored in several sites,"